-Do you remember that one moment when you hit rock bottom and you knew you had to get out of an unhappy place?
+Do you remember that one moment when you hit rock bottom, and you knew you had to get out of an unhappy place?
 I do.
 It wasn’t pretty.

 Seven years later, I was still in survival mode but with a gnawing feeling that this rat race couldn’t last forever.
 I was stuck in a job thinking I should be doing more with my life.

-  In order to fulfill that dream, MY American Dream, I had to invest in myself.
+To fulfill that dream, MY American Dream, I had to invest in myself.
 I had to aim high, step it up and get that MBA I always wanted.
 I knew it would be the best investment I’d ever make.

 The first step was to get unstuck.
 I made the decision to pursue an online MBA at the Jack Welch Management Institute and to take life in my own hands.
 My life then changed.
 Doors opened up.
 Opportunities presented themselves one after the other.
 I haven’t been running in place since.
 I have been moving forward.

 The standards we set for women are different, the expectations of them are different, their potential is undermined everywhere you look.
 Women are expected to be nice and nurturing, not ambitious and self-promoting.
 The irony is that women are their own worst enemies who ignore their inner calling, their interests, and ambitions.
 We dismiss our true potential and look down upon our “imperfections.”

 We think it’s our job to take care of everybody else.
 But we are doing each other a major disservice by not challenging ourselves and each other to pursue a bigger purpose.
 As long as we allow ourselves to ignore our own need to grow, we will continue to be stuck.

 My purpose, that big dream, is simply to make a difference in the lives of others.
 To empower those who need a kick in the butt.
 To inspire those who are stuck like I once was.
 I am here to propel you!
 Come on, move forward with me…